intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 ```9xx - The Emergency Rules```

-901 - Two in the head, one in the heart [modification of the Double'Tap rule, for the zombie apocalypse]
+901 - Your All-Purpose Survival Kit: Improvise, Adapt, Overcome

 902 - Always know your exits

-903 - Your All-Purpose Survival Kit: Improvise, Adapt, Overcome

-904 - Hide the women and children
+903 - Hide the women and children

-905 - If you must go to war, remember - there are no rules

-906 - A wounded animal can heal - and attack again
+994 - A wounded animal can heal - and attack again

-907 - Flee if you can, stand if you must
+995 - Flee if you can, stand if you must

+996 - Remember - It's always safest to nuke it from orbit

+997 - Two in the head, one in the heart [modification of the Double-Tap rule, for the zombie apocalypse]

-999 - You were going to die anyway
+998 - You were going to die anyway

+999 - If you must go to war, remember - there are no rules